mmmmaerk/lm-signlanguage/README.md

 # lm-signlanguage
-111B final project that will translate sign language letters into text input.
+111B final project that can translate the sign language letters B, A, and R into text input.